fractals-of-life/MakeWaves/doc/source/intro.rst

 from a seemingly crude, but quick mark-up description of the logic function in a manner similar to a value change dump.
 Under the hood it invokes Latex with appropriate libraries, and tries to conceal the required heavy latex mark-up from the user.
-The diagram is defined with simple intuitive mark-ups capable of abstracting information typically in a timing diagram, with an easy template, allowing diagrams to be rendered from a tabular form in Excel.
+The diagram is instead defined with simple custom mark-up capable of abstracting information typically contained in a timing diagram.
+Further, by following an intuitive template, diagrams can be quickly rendered from a tabular form, easily laid out in Excel.

 Why use Excel or a similar utility?
 ````````````````````````````````````````````````````````````````````````````````